 Fungal Infections (Tineas)

-Fungus infections are extremely common in clinical practice.
-Fungi are plants and like all plants they like to grow in a warm, moist place.
-Like flowers, there are many different fungi.
-In practice, fungal infections are categorized according to the area of the body involved.
+Fungus infections are extremely common.
+Fungi are plants and like plants, they like to grow in a warm, moist place.
+There are many different types of fungal infections, that are categorized according to the area of the body involved.

 - Tinea capitis (scalp)